barometz/ringbuf/README.md

 tried reading those you know what I mean.

 - Don't want to bother with optional features based on C++ version.
 Strictly C++11.
-- No debug-only runtime checks.
+- No debug-only runtime checks, other than the occasional `assert`.

 ## Performance